-The TIF Illumination Project is a project of The CivicLab, a co-working space in Chicago’s West Loop devoted to civic innovation.
+The TIF Illumination Project is a project of The CivicLab, a space for civic innovation.
 Tom Tresser is the Lead Organizer for the TIF work and has been cooking up innovation in community organizing, civic engagement and strategic planning for over 30 years.

 Click here to learn about the TIF Illumination Project editorial team.
 CivicLab co-founder Tom Tresser has been researching TIFs and related civic issues since 2008.
 Here is a flier from a February 2008 seminar at DePaul University that featured Chicago Reader reporter Ben Joravsky.